 The log is turned in a circular motion against a knife peeling off a continuous thin sheet of wood veneer.
 This is the most economical method of producing veneer, resulting in the highest yield.
 The grain is inconsistent and leaves are most difficult to match.
 This type of veneer is best suited for paint grade or utility surfaces.

 These are handcrafted patterns achieved by laying wood veneers in a variety of ways.
 Some are best suited to a particular application, for instance, a starburst veneer layup on a round table, but all have their own intrinsic beauty.
 These are some of the more common layups below.

 Successive veneer leaves are laid next to one another which appear to have been turned like pages of a book.
 Since the reverse side of one leaf is the mirror image of the succeeding leaf, the result is a series of pairs.
 The craftsperson must choose the veneer leaves carefully to ensure that when 2 pieces are butted up against each that the grain matches.

 Often used with QTR cut veneers, this is the process in which a sequence of matching veneer leaves are laid in consecutive sheets, creating a continuous display of uniformity where the joins are less obvious.

-Ideal for enhancing the appearance of a circular table top, this is arguably one of the most spectacular layups that feeds out from the centre like section of a pie chart.
-If laid well it can even resemble a solid wood like a section of tree truck.
+Ideal for enhancing the appearance of a circular table top, this is arguably one of the most spectacular layups that feed out from the centre like a section of a pie chart.
+If laid well it can even resemble a solid wood like a section of tree trunk.